ChakraaThePanda/FFXIV-Google-Sheets/README.md

 * I entered my character's LodestoneID and it cannot find my character.
   * If your character is brand new, it may take a little while for it to appear in the Lodestone database.
 Retry a bit later :smile:
 * I have found an issue with the page/something doesn't seem to work.
-  * Add me on Discord: Chakraa#0001.
-I'll be happy to assist you :wink:
+  * Add Raven on Discord: Onlyme#7038.
+He will be happy to assist you :wink:
 * Do you have a donation link at all?
   * Nah, no worries, its about the only little side project I have that im keeping up to date, so it doesnt take much of my time.
 I do it just for fun :smile: